homemadearcade/zero/todo/4_TODO_FEATURES.md

   Interface Ids themselves may have to be auto generated, for dynamic lookup Default unlocked interface ids need to be not shown in the unlockables tree I think maybe the game room manages loading interface ids and what not? or do games do that?
 WHO manages that? why when a game is loaded? troubling.
 Its hard to manage both at the same time...
 You need both states

+  What is up with these...Borders for the cobrowsing open tool.
+It seems as if Layers have a border around them, classes do not, and also only effects and events have around it in abstract menu?